2021 Season Preview: MLB Futures bets, picks and predictions

 The 2021 MLB Opening Day is almost here, and with that,l et’s take a look at the MLB futures bets, and jump into some awards.
 Who will win the MVP, Cy Young and Rookie of the Year?
 BetRivers.com is proud to provide a wide variety of MLB Futures bets, props, player and team markets.
 Longtime sports broadcaster David Tuchman is here to give his MLB futures bets, picks and predictions for the MLB regular season.
+While you wait for the MLB Opening Day you can visit our online casino and entertain yourself with casino games online.

 If you missed my detailed previews, they are listed below, I have my favorite OVER/UNDER win totals for the season there.